FrancescoRizzi/AWSomesauce/articles/A002-hellolambda/README.md

 > Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

-That may sound vague, but to be fair, it's because API Gateway can do, or at least enable, a lot of stuff.
+That may sound vague, but to be fair it's because API Gateway can do, or at least enable, a lot of stuff.
 It's sort of open-ended, because it is designed as a routing mechanism from incoming HTTP requests to.. a handler of some sort.
 For instance, you could set it up so that properly formatted requests, describing a data entity, can be routed to a database table in your AWS DynamoDB, and insert a new record.

 In our case, we'll route the requests to be served by the *hello_world* Lambda we deployed.
 When used in this role, I think of API Gateway as the *hosting* and *routing* front-end to expose your Lambda functions as HTTP API/Endpoints.
 Let's see what we need to do to set up API gateway so that requests to a certain URL are routed to our *hello_world* function.